 The CRF250L turned into a CRF300L because consumers simply wanted more power in the same size package.
 The 300L Rally comes from the factory with a few nice options for adventure riding if you’re more hardcore.

 Need more power?
-Honda has a few different dual sport bikes that are 450cc and bigger, whether you want to do more street riding or off-road.
+There are a few different 450cc and bigger Honda dual sport bikes.
+The best one for you depends on whether you want to do more street riding or off-road.

 - Africa Twin CRF1000L